 Learn more: Read the state health department's COVID-19 guidance.

 Gov. Bill Lee did not impose a statewide mandate and signed legislation Nov.
 12, 2021, that severely limits local governments' authority to enact their own mask rules.

 Learn more: Read the Tennessee health department's mask guidance.

-Learn more: Read Texas’ mask order repeal.
+Learn more: Read a roundup of Texas’ mask policies.

-Learn more: Read Utah's state law curbing mask mandates and other pandemic emergency orders.
+Learn more: Read Utah's mask guidance.

 Learn more: Read the Wisconsin health department's mask guidance.